 Recent Papers and Talks

 - Monotonic References for Efficient Gradual Typing with Michael M. Vitousek, Matteo Cimini, Sam Tobin-Hochstadt, and Ronald Garcia.
-Draft, October 2014. pdf Isabelle
+Accepted for ESOP 2015, October 2014. pdf Isabelle reviews

 - CSCI-P523: Programming Language Implementation Spring 2014